strangerstudios/pmpro-aweber/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4 =
+* Fixed bug introduced in .3 where you had to set something in the pmpro_aweber_custom_fields filter or subscribers weren't being added.
+* Fixed bug where we were checking for the MCAPI class instead of the AWeberAPI class.
+(Thanks, pabbate22 and ppcuban on GitHub)

 = .3 =
 * Added "pmpro_aweber_custom_fields" filter.
 Example: https://gist.github.com/strangerstudios/8931605